 There are various ways to test landing page performance by using variations of the page layout and design, call to action, content variations, and so on.
 There are many ways to accomplish this using both manual and dynamic methods.
 Manual testing would simply require you to have multiple versions of your landing page and swap out the pages over time, track the result, and see what works best.
 This can work well but can take longer and limit your insight.

 The more technical and popular forms of testing landing page performance are:

 - A/B Split Testing

 - Multivariate Testing

-A/B Split Testing: A/B testing is about testing different verions of web pages to see which ones convert better.
-A/B split testing can be accomlished in a few simple steps using free tools such as Google Website Optimizer.
+A/B testing is about testing different versions of web pages to see which ones convert better.
+A/B split testing can be accomplished in a few simple steps using free tools such as Google Website Optimizer.
 Before you get started you need to have a few things accomplished.
 (1) Define your conversion goals, (2) Develop your content and call to action to support those goals, (3) Create two versions of your landing page with some variations in design, layout, verbiage, and call to action, (4) Have each landing page on a unique URL and make sure to use some kind of “Thank You” page for tracking conversions.

 Once you have your pages ready you will place code on the page that will dynamically serve them to different visitors.
 Essentially, if you are testing to different pages, half of your audience over a period of time will land on one page, and half on the other.
 Then you can set up various conversion goals for each page (i.e. registration form, PDF download, video view, etc.) and run the test for a couple weeks (depending on your traffic levels and what kind of data you are trying to collect).